akshay-022/rl-ai-research/final_documentation.md

 | Memory Optimizations | GPU optimization | 10% |

 The Neural Memory task is my main submission - it tests the most important capability (implementing novel architectures from high-level descriptions) at the right difficulty level (10% pass rate gives room for RL training signal).

+You can also find the code for individual tasks in the `tasks` directory.